jewel0606/sql-base-accounting-software/README.md

     account_name
 )

--- Output Summary and Calculations
+-- report reconcile
+, recon as (
   SELECT * FROM fs
   WHERE account_category IS NULL

   UNION ALL

   -- Income Statement
   SELECT
     'income statement = income - expense' AS account_type,
     NULL AS account_category,
     NULL AS main_ledger,
     NULL AS sub_ledger,
     NULL AS account_name,
     NULL AS total_debit,
     NULL AS total_credit,
     (
       SELECT final_balance
       FROM fs
       WHERE account_type = 'income' AND account_category IS NULL
     ) - (
       SELECT final_balance
       FROM fs
       WHERE account_type = 'expense' AND account_category IS NULL
     ) AS final_balance,
     NULL AS sort_order

   UNION ALL

   -- Balance Sheet
   SELECT
     'balance sheet = asset - liability - equity' AS account_type,
     NULL AS account_category,
     NULL AS main_ledger,
     NULL AS sub_ledger,
     NULL AS account_name,
     NULL AS total_debit,
     NULL AS total_credit,
     (
       SELECT final_balance
       FROM fs
       WHERE account_type = 'asset' AND account_category IS NULL
     ) - (
       SELECT final_balance
       FROM fs
       WHERE account_type = 'liability' AND account_category IS NULL
     ) - (
       SELECT final_balance
       FROM fs
       WHERE account_type = 'equity' AND account_category IS NULL
     ) AS final_balance,
     NULL AS sort_order

   UNION ALL

   -- Verification: Net Balance
   SELECT
     'asset - liability - equity - income + expense = 0' AS account_type,
     NULL AS account_category,
     NULL AS main_ledger,
     NULL AS sub_ledger,
     NULL AS account_name,
     NULL AS total_debit,
     NULL AS total_credit,
     (
       SELECT final_balance
       FROM fs
       WHERE account_type = 'asset' AND account_category IS NULL
     ) - (
       SELECT final_balance
       FROM fs
       WHERE account_type = 'liability' AND account_category IS NULL
     ) - (
       SELECT final_balance
       FROM fs
       WHERE account_type = 'equity' AND account_category IS NULL
     ) - (
       SELECT final_balance
       FROM fs
       WHERE account_type = 'income' AND account_category IS NULL
     ) + (
       SELECT final_balance
       FROM fs
       WHERE account_type = 'expense' AND account_category IS NULL
     ) AS final_balance,
+    NULL AS sort_order
+)

+-- report Balance Sheet
+, balance_sheet as (
+  SELECT
+  account_type,
+  account_category,
+  main_ledger,
+  sub_ledger,
+  account_name,
+  total_debit,
+  total_credit,
+  final_balance
+  FROM fs
+  WHERE account_type IN ('asset', 'liability', 'equity')
+    AND sort_order = 4

+  UNION ALL

+  SELECT
+    'TOTAL' AS account_type,
+    NULL AS account_category,
+    NULL AS main_ledger,
+    NULL AS sub_ledger,
+    'Total Balance' AS account_name,
+    SUM(total_debit),
+    SUM(total_credit),
+        (
+      SELECT final_balance
+      FROM fs
+      WHERE account_type = 'asset' AND account_category IS NULL
+    ) - (
+      SELECT final_balance
+      FROM fs
+      WHERE account_type = 'liability' AND account_category IS NULL
+    ) - (
+      SELECT final_balance
+      FROM fs
+      WHERE account_type = 'equity' AND account_category IS NULL
+    ) AS final_balance

+  FROM fs
+  WHERE account_type IN ('asset', 'liability', 'equity')
+    AND sort_order = 4
+  ORDER BY
+    account_type,
+    account_category DESC NULLS LAST,
+    main_ledger,
+    sub_ledger,
+    account_name
+)

+-- report trail_balance
+, trail_balance as(select * from account_summary)

+-- report income_statement
+, income_statement as (
+  SELECT
+    account_type,
+    account_category,
+    main_ledger,
+    sub_ledger,
+    account_name,
+    total_debit,
+    total_credit,
+    final_balance
+  FROM fs
+  WHERE account_type IN ('income', 'expense') AND sort_order = 4

+  UNION ALL

+  -- ➕ Net Income as total row
+  SELECT
+    'TOTAL' AS account_type,
+    NULL AS account_category,
+    NULL AS main_ledger,
-  NULL AS sort_order;
+    NULL AS sub_ledger,
+    'Net Income' AS account_name,
+    SUM(total_debit),
+    SUM(total_credit),
+     (
+      SELECT final_balance
+      FROM fs
+      WHERE account_type = 'income' AND account_category IS NULL
+    ) - (
+      SELECT final_balance
+      FROM fs
+      WHERE account_type = 'expense' AND account_category IS NULL
+    ) AS final_balance
+  FROM fs
+  WHERE account_type IN ('income', 'expense') AND sort_order = 4

+  ORDER BY
+    account_type DESC,
+    account_category DESC NULLS LAST,
+    main_ledger,
+    sub_ledger,
+    account_name
+)

+-- SELECT * FROM trial_balance;
+--SELECT * FROM balance_sheet;
+--SELECT * FROM income_statement;
+SELECT * FROM recon;

 ```